Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 How small the place is, how few the numbers of people are.

-Mr. Shapiro says somebody in America had to get mad, other than Elizabeth Warren.
+Mr. Shapiro says somebody in America had to get mad other than Elizabeth Warren.

-Occupy Wall Street's aurorsock test.
+Occupy Wall Street's a Roar Sock test.

-If you're true believer of the left, you can find something appealing in the well-intentioned and mostly well-behaved efforts of the protesters to call attention to economic injustice.
+If you're a true believer of the left, you can find something appealing in the well-intentioned and mostly well-behaved efforts of the protesters to call attention to economic injustice.

-If you're hardcore conservative, you can mock the demonstrators as easily as you can pillory a vegan food co-op.
+If you're a hardcore conservative, you can mock the demonstrators as easily as you can pillory a vegan food co-op.

-I gotta start doing that again.
+I got to start doing that again.

-Pillaring a vegan food co-op.
+Pilloring a vegan food co-op.

-Okay, we're gonna go to the phones.
+Okay, we're going to go to the phones.

-We're gonna start in Demaris, Georgia.
+We're going to start in Demarest, Georgia.

 This is Don.